Layman Operator Guide

 • Keep vehicle numbers, driver mobile numbers, and license expiry dates accurate.

 Example: A new Tata vehicle arrives.
 Staff creates vehicle MH12-TMS-1001, company Tata Motors, model Prima 5530.S, registration MH12AB1001, and current odometer 125430.
 Then staff creates driver Rajesh Sharma with mobile 9876543210, license MH1220200045123, expiry 31-Aug-2028, and Aadhaar 4567-8912-3456.
+For a new party named ABC Logistics, staff opens Setup / Masters -> Customers and saves contact person, mobile, email, GST number, billing address, shipping address, credit limit 100000, and payment terms 15 days.
+Future bookings then select the same customer instead of typing a new spelling.

 4. Vehicle Profile